How to get the best mortgage rate

 3. Save up for a down payment

 Putting more money down can help you get a lower mortgage rate, particularly if you have enough liquid cash to fund a 20 percent down payment.
 Of course, lenders accept lower down payments, but less than 20 percent usually means you’ll have to pay private mortgage insurance (PMI).
-PMI costs between 0.46 percent and 1.50 percent of the original loan amount on average annually.
+PMI costs on average between 0.46 percent and 1.50 percent of the original loan amount annually.
 The sooner you can pay down your mortgage to less than 80 percent of the total value of your home, the sooner you can get rid of mortgage insurance, reducing your monthly bill.

 If you’re a first-time homebuyer and can’t cover a 20 percent down payment, there are specific loans, grants and programs designed to help you purchase a property.
-Eligibility varies by program but often are based on things like your income and whether you’re a first-time homebuyer.
+Eligibility varies by program but is often based on things like your income and whether you’re a first-time homebuyer.

 4. Understand your debt-to-income ratio